edmondscommerce/phpqa/docs/tools/infection.md

 The easiest way to override the default minimum score indicators permanently for your project is to include these in a `qaConfig.inc.bash` file in your projects `qaConfig` folder.

-You can see that this is being done in the phpqa project itself in it's own [qaConfig](./../../qaConfig) folder.
+You can see that this is being done in the phpqa project itself in its own [qaConfig](./../../qaConfig) folder.

 #### Disabling Infection